qingdahu/EEB282finalproject/README.md

 # going to a multicpu interactive session will probably help from here on out
+exit
-# qrsh -q bio -pe openmp 32
+qrsh -q bio -pe openmp 32
 # I found it better to not use suspend-able nodes